Morel Sauce with Venison

-Morels are, in my opinion, the best mushroom to pair with a red meat like venison, although porcini are pretty damn good, too.
+Morels are, in my opinion, the best mushroom to pair with a red meat like venison, although porcini are pretty good, too.
 Morels just smell so… woodsy.
-That aroma, mixed with the dense richness of medium-rare venison, comes together to make the Cadillac of game dishes, at least to me.
+That aroma, mixed with the dense richness of medium-rare venison, comes together to make the Cadillac of game dishes.
 I’d serve this to even the most jaded or discerning palate.

 Venison with morel sauce is simple, but not cheap.
 It’s a perfect date-night dish and is a great way to turn someone who might be squeamish about either venison or wild mushrooms.

 I always use either the tenderloin or the backstrap of venison for this recipe; I find the leg steaks too tough for such a special dish.
-It also can be done with filet mignon if you cannot find venison or antelope medallions, but it needs to be this kind of cut.
+It also can be done with filet mignon or a ribeye if you cannot find venison, and hanger steak and even skirt would be nice here, too.

 As for the morels, don’t skimp.
 Use even more than this recipe calls for if you have them.
 They cook down a lot and their flavor is really what makes this dish.
 It’s one of my favorite recipes for springtime!